 How to Use Motor Learning Theory For Effective Learning

-The theory as we know it is to practice something until it becomes second nature.
-Not only that but to experiment and make small changes in order to improve a skill.
+The theory as we know it is to practice movement patterns until they become second nature and to experiment and make small changes in order to improve performance of a skill.

 How does all of that help with us being better at something?
-Well as that study uncovered and stated, they found something called memory reconsolidation.
+That study found something called memory reconsolidation.
 One of the senior study author’s, Pablo A. Celnik, M.D. stated that:

 Celnik also stressed why this is such a big deal:

 “Our results are important because little was known before about how reconsolidation works in relation to motor skill development.
-This shows how simple manipulations during training can lead to more rapid and larger motor skill gains because of reconsolidation… The goal is to develop novel behavioral interventions and training schedules that give people more improvement for the same amount of practice time.”
+This shows how simple manipulations during training can lead to more rapid and larger motor skill gains because of reconsolidation.”

-In other words, by using memory reconsolidation, we can learn faster and ultimately perform a skill faster than by practicing something for several hours without making changes.
+In other words, by using memory reconsolidation, we can learn faster and ultimately gain the ability to perform a skill faster than by practicing something for several hours without making changes.

-Why this variation enhances practice?
+Why does this variation enhance practice?
 Because the act of recalling our memories isn’t a passive process.

 Whether you are learning a new skill or recalling an event, the sheer act of recalling changes the memory itself.
 In essence, our memories become highly unreliable as we focus and subtly alter those memories in light of recent events.

-This is because our brain is more interested in the most useful version of the word and disregards useless details.
+This is because our brain is more interested in the most useful version of the world and disregards useless details.

-In order to incorporate this into your life, it’s a matter of mixing up your practice session slightly.
-Whatever skill it is you are trying to do, urge yourself to make small yet subtle changes to how you perform.
+In order to incorporate motor learning into your life, it’s a matter of mixing up your practice session slightly.
+Whatever skill it is you are trying to do, urge yourself to make subtle changes to how you perform.